-Melissa Leon is an entertainment editor at The Daily Beast and a three-time National Arts & Entertainment Journalism Award winner.
+Melissa Leon is a former entertainment editor at The Daily Beast and a three-time National Arts & Entertainment Journalism Award winner.
 She covers film, TV, comics, and more.
 If the apocalypse comes, beep her.

 Director Kate Herron opens up to Melissa Leon about the first season of the thrilling Disney+ series “Loki,” from the Kang reveal to the Timekeepers and Loki’s sexuality.